investigaciongiis/human-devops/README.md

 - **Initiate Slack installation**
   From the application, in team click on “Add to Slack” and complete the installation.

-- **Return to Slack, refresh, and reinstall if needed**
+- **Return to Slack and reinstall the app**
-  In your Slack workspace, reload the app and repeat the installation flow if required.
+  Go back to your Slack workspace and reload the page.
+  If prompted with a yellow banner saying scopes have changed, click **“Reinstall to Workspace”**.
+  In the permissions screen that appears, make sure to **select the app itself as the posting channel** (e.g., `#HumanDevOps`), then click **Allow** to complete the installation.

 - **Go to app channel and run `/questions`**
   In Slack, type the slash command to launch the questionnaire.